vmarcinko/art-of-programming/markdowns/first.md

 And what about optionality?
 What keys are optional?

 Well, we never explicitly talked about it, but since we never used **null** for any such car map example, I guess both of them are mandatory (not optional).

+And is this valid year value?

+        "year":         -150

+Well, year in general can be negative (B.C.), but let's say we don't want to allow that here.

 OK, so we can say that **definition of "CAR" type** is consists of following set of keys:
 - "model" - string, not optional
-- "year" - integer, not optional
+- "year" - integer, not optional, only positive number

 This kind of type definition is frequently called a **schema**.